-ARTICLE 19: EFFECTIVE DATE AND DURATION
+ARTICLE 18: EFFECTIVE DATE AND DURATION

-19.1 Duration - This Agreement will become effective upon full and final ratification and approval by the Union and the Port of Seattle Commission and covers the period from June 1, 2011 through May 31, 2014.
-19.2 Modification and Re-opener Clause - Contract negotiations for the succeeding contract may be initiated by either party by providing to the other written notice of its intention to do so at least sixty (60) days prior to the expiration date.
-Wage rates - Shall be effective as indicated in Article 5.
-19.3 Agreed and entered into this day of , 2011.
-IN WITNESS WHEREOF, the aforementioned have executed this Amendment to Collective Bargaining Agreement this day of , 2011.
-PORT OF SEATTLE INTERNATIONAL BROTHERHOOD OF ELECTRICAL WORKERS, LOCAL 46
+- 18.1 Duration This Agreement will become effective upon full and final ratification and approval by the Union and the Port of Seattle Commission and covers the period from June 1, 2014 through May 31, 2017. - 18.2 Modification and Re-opener Clause Contract negotiations for the succeeding contract may be initiated by either party by providing to the other written notice of its intention to do so at least sixty (60) days prior to the expiration date. - 18.3 Wage rates Shall be effective as indicated in Article 5.

+Agreed and entered into this day of , 2014.

+IN WITNESS WHEREOF, the aforementioned have executed this Amendment to Collective Bargaining Agreement this day of , 2014.

+PORT OF SEATTLE

+INTERNATIONAL BROTHERHOOD OF ELECTRICAL WORKERS, LOCAL 46
-Virgil A. Hamilton, IBEW Local 46

-Business Manager and Financial Secretary
+Theodore J. Fick, Port of Seattle Chief Executive Officer Virgil A. Hamilton, IBEW Local 46 Business Manager and Financial Secretary